fostroll/morra/doc/README_SUPPLEMENTS.md

 **silent**: if `True`, suppress output.

-Returns a list of new corpuses.
+Returns a list of new corpora.

 Sometimes, in train corpus, a number of tokens with morphological feats of some type is not enough for robust model training.
 Feats of such types are better